v2misaka/v2misaka.github.io/source/_posts/Basic-orca.md

 ! def2-TZVP def2-TZVP/c #define both the basis-set and the auxiliary basis-set.
 ```

-For the auxiliary basis sets availible in Orca, please refer to the official manual of Orca.
+For the auxiliary basis-sets available in Orca, please refer to the official manual of Orca.

 # How to run Orca